Amarc Resources (CVE:AHR) Trading Down 19.1% – Should You Sell?

-Amarc Resources Ltd. (CVE:AHR – Get Free Report) was down 19.1% during trading on Saturday .
+Amarc Resources Ltd. (CVE:AHR – Get Free Report)’s stock price traded down 19.1% during mid-day trading on Saturday .
 The company traded as low as C$0.49 and last traded at C$0.55.
-Approximately 769,320 shares changed hands during mid-day trading, an increase of 45% from the average daily volume of 529,368 shares.
+769,320 shares were traded during trading, an increase of 45% from the average session volume of 529,368 shares.
 The stock had previously closed at C$0.68.

-In other Amarc Resources news, Senior Officer Trevor Thomas acquired 70,000 shares of the company’s stock in a transaction on Monday, February 24th.
-The shares were bought at an average cost of C$0.71 per share, for a total transaction of C$49,700.00.
-Also, Director Terrance Barry Coughlan sold 50,000 shares of Amarc Resources stock in a transaction on Monday, February 3rd.
-The shares were sold at an average price of C$0.64, for a total transaction of C$32,000.00.
-Over the last three months, insiders have sold 148,500 shares of company stock worth $91,395.
-35.62% of the stock is owned by company insiders.
+In other Amarc Resources news, Senior Officer Trevor Thomas bought 70,000 shares of Amarc Resources stock in a transaction on Monday, February 24th.
+The shares were purchased at an average price of C$0.71 per share, with a total value of C$49,700.00.
+Also, Director Diane Samantha Nicolson sold 75,000 shares of the stock in a transaction on Thursday, January 23rd.
+The shares were sold at an average price of C$0.57, for a total value of C$42,945.00.
+Insiders have sold 148,500 shares of company stock valued at $91,395 over the last 90 days.
+35.62% of the stock is owned by corporate insiders.

 Amarc Resources Ltd. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company explores for copper, gold, silver, and molybdenum deposits.
 It holds 100% interest in the IKE project covering an area of 462 square kilometers located in the Gold Bridge, south-central British Columbia; the DUKE project covering an area of 678 square kilometers located northeast of Smithers, central British Columbia; and the JOY project covering an area of 492 square kilometers located in the Toodoggone region of north-central British Columbia.